 Whether you’re exchanging vows barefoot on the salt or hosting a small ceremony with a handful of guests, the Bonneville Salt Flats provide a rare sense of space and stillness—perfect for couples who value simplicity and meaning over spectacle so I try to lean into that.

-Best Time of Day for Salt Flats Photos
+Best Time of Year for a Bonneville Salt Flats Elopement

 One of the most unique photography experiences at the Bonneville Salt Flats happens after rainfall when a thin layer of water covers the surface of the salt.